CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 | ReceivedOnDayOfWeek | day of the week at which the proposal is analysed | Day of week

 {{< alert icon="success" >}}
-Additional variables may become available in future versions of CIDgravity
+Additional variables may become available in future versions of CIDgravity.
 {{< /alert >}}

-### Available values
+### Values

 Values are filled when creating a JSoN logic.
-The value type is enforced by the JSON logic editor (integer, date, time, etc...)
+The value type is enforced by the JSON logic editor (integer, date, time, etc...).

 ### Supported Comparison signs